ucozlab/react-redux/README.md

 > "You may see some talk about ES6 classes being the preferred way to create React components.
 This is untrue.
 Most people (including Facebook) are using React.createClass()."

-I'm not saying there's anything wrong with the ES6 way, I'm just saying you don't have to feel so bad that you're not doing it the ES6 way.
+I'm not saying there's anything wrong with the ES6 way, I'm just saying you don't have to feel bad or behind if you do it the `React.createClass` way.

 ## More to come...